 The therapeutic session is based on leading the client into a deeply relaxed state working towards on stabilisation of the mind and body with agreed methods to help the clients reaching their goals, for example, suggesting that they don't want to carry out certain habits and gradually bringing them out of a trance.
 We work with the issue to make the change in the subconscious and finally, the maintenance of the change, which include goal setting and homework.
 The hypnosis sessions might take at least 3 to 6 sessions (50 minutes each session) depending on each individual problem to reach its goal.

+Hypnotherapy can potentially help support smokers in their efforts to give up.
+However, the smoker's commitment to quitting is essential.
 Smoking cessation treatment usually takes only one session with 2 hours duration.
 Still, I prefer to prepare the client with stabilisation, the session itself and a follow-up over the phone or in-person a month after the session.
-In total, 4 hours.
+In total, 5 hours of treatment.